srgchrksv/srgchrksv/README.md

 📩 Reach out to me on linkedin [www.linkedin.com/in/srgchrksv](https://www.linkedin.com/in/srgchrksv) if you need my help or want to build together 📩

 *p.s.
-Thats my new github profile, previous no longer in use: https://github.com/srjchsv*
+Thats my new github profile, previous no longer in use: https://github.com/srjchsv* because I deleted recovery codes and all other options to restore the account.
+Be careful😄
 <!--
 **srgchrksv/srgchrksv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.